Get,

 Chamomile tea is a rich source of important nutrients that lend to its various potential health benefits.
 These vital elements include vitamins, minerals, potent antioxidants, and essential oils.

-Chamomile tea is packed with key vitamins and minerals, such as calcium, magnesium, potassium, and traces of vitamin A. All these nutrients play key roles in our health, like maintaining strong bones, muscle function, clear vision, and a strong immune system.
+• Vitamins and Minerals: Chamomile tea is packed with key vitamins and minerals, such as calcium, magnesium, potassium, and trace amounts of vitamin B-complex and Vitamin A1.
+All these nutrients play key roles in our health, like maintaining strong bones, muscle function, clear vision, and a strong immune system.

-This tea is high in antioxidants which offer many potential health benefits.
-One of these antioxidants is called apigenin, which is said to reduce swelling, fight cancer, and have a soothing effect.
+• Antioxidants: This tea is high in antioxidants which offer many potential health benefits.
+One of these antioxidants is a flavonoid called apigenin2.
+This is said to reduce swelling, fight cancer, and have a soothing effect.

 Potential Health Benefits of Chamomile Tea